fhasse95/budget-flow-ios-translations/README.md

 [![Xcode 15.0+](https://img.shields.io/badge/Xcode-15.0%20%2B-147EFB)](https://developer.apple.com/xcode)

 ## Introduction
-Budget Flow currently supports over 30 languages.
-However, since many of the translations were generated automatically, some may be inaccurate or sound unnatural.
+Budget Flow currently supports over 30 languages, but since many of these were automatically translated, some may contain errors or sound unnatural (see the status table below).

-Thanks to the amazing support from the community, many people have already contributed to improving the app’s translations, and I am truly grateful for their help.
-You can find a list of all contributors under "Settings" → "Acknowledgments" within the app or in the status table below.
+However, thanks to the amazing support from the community, many people have already contributed to improving the app’s translations, and I am truly grateful for their help.
+You can find a list of all contributors under "Settings" → "Acknowledgments" within the app.

 If your language is not yet supported by the app, or if you notice an issue with the existing translations, I’d love to hear from you!
-Send me an email at mail@budget-flow.app with the subject "Translate," or contact me directly within the app under "Settings" → "Help with Translation".
+Just send me an email at mail@budget-flow.app with the subject "Translate", or contact me directly within the app under "Settings" → "Help with Translation".

 Additionally, all translation files are available in this repository, and contributions are welcome! 😊